mainehackerclub/HackerClubProjectOne/README.md

 Instructions
 ------------
-* Start the mongo database process sudo mongod
+* Start the mongo database process:

+    sudo mongod

 * Start the node server:

     node main.js

-* Hit the node server with a request, using this curl command: curl -i -H "Content-type: application/json" -X POST -d '{"message":"hello world"}' http://localhost:8082
+* Hit the node server with a request, using this curl command:

+    curl -i -H "Content-type: application/json" -X POST -d '{"message":"hello world"}' http://localhost:8082

 This will hit display output from the node process running on your machine, as well as insert a record into the Mongo database.